-Accessible- During the observation, children can reach and use the required toy, furnishing, material, or equipment.
-ITERS-3 has varied guidelines for determining access for nonmobile children and mobile children found on pages 11-12 of the scale book.
+Accessible: During the observation, children can see, reach, and use the required toy, furnishing, material, or equipment.
+ITERS-3 has varied guidelines for determining access for nonmobile children and mobile children found on pages 11-12 of the scale book and expanded upon in the All About ITERS-3.
 An additional GA resource, entitled ITERS-3 Access Summary, has been developed to further clarify ITERS-3 access guidelines and can be found on the Quality Rated website at www.qualityrated.ga.gov in the ERS Resources section.